agalex1974/LibGeodesicOPPGC/README.md

     <li>oneAPI MKL</li>
     <li>oneAPI Thread Building Blocks</li>
 </ul>
-<p>Installation on Windows with the Microsoft Visual Studio (Community) 2022 is described in the following.</p>
+<p>Installation on Windows with Microsoft Visual Studio (Community) 2022 is described in the following.</p>
 <p>Please consider using the <a href="https://cmake.org/download/">cmake-gui tool</a>.</p>
-<p>This is the most advisable way to build the software as it will build the
-solution of Visual Studio automatically.

 <p><b><i>Boost installation</i></b></p>
 <p>The most easy way to install boost is to visit <a href="https://sourceforge.net/projects/boost/">this</a> link.
 Please choose
 to download a file like boost_1_79_0-msvc-14.1-64.exe.
 This file installs the BOOST library in